Admissions - September 2022

 - Introductory word processing or keyboarding is required.

-- Mandatory work-integrated learning (WIL) health and safety requirements must be completed by students prior to student WIL experiences.
+- Mandatory work-integrated learning (WIL) document requirements must be completed by students prior to student WIL experiences.
 Successful WIL completion is required for students to progress to program completion.
 To qualify for WIL experiences, students must present the following at the start of the program in accordance with pre-admission information provided by the College:

-- A complete immunization record including MMR, Tdap, varicella, polio and hepatitis B. Seasonal flu vaccination is required during flu season (October - March).
+- A complete immunization record including MMR, Tdap, varicella, polio, COVID-19 and hepatitis B. Seasonal flu vaccination is required during flu season (October – March).